-The WWN’s Weed Watcher Program draws on volunteers from around the lake who periodically patrol the shoreline/near-shore areas near them to look for any new, potentially invasive species of plants or animals.
-The purpose of the program is to identify the presence of any new invasives before they get to be a problem.
+The WWN’s Weed Watcher Program draws on volunteers from around the lake who periodically patrol the shoreline and near-shore areas in their location to look for any new, potentially invasive species of plants or animals.
+The purpose of the program is to identify the presence of any new invasives or new growth of an existing invasive before it gets to be a problem.
 In our first year of the program our weed-watchers identified several new areas of variable milfoil that were added to the comprehensive milfoil plan.

 This year’s weed watcher program kicked off on June 1st with another training session held by NHDES for both new and expereinced weed watchers.
 With the addition of new weed watchers this Summer we now have coverage for the entire shoreline of Lake Winnisquam.
 All weed watchers began their surveys in June, and will continue monthly through August or September, depending on availability.